AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

 ## Overview

 In this exercise, we will be using the [Incident Management application](https://discovery-center.cloud.sap/protected/index.html#/mymissiondetail/143790/), which is designed as a reference implementation for the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide).
 It showcases best practices for developing applications on SAP Business Technology Platform (BTP).

-In this exercise, we will be using the Incident Management application.
-The Incident Management application is designed as a reference implementation for the SAP BTP Developer's Guide.
-It showcases best practices for developing applications on SAP Business Technology Platform.
-In the exercises, you will use an SAP BTP subaccount with a subaccount admin privileges.
-We use the Identity Authentication service tenant akihlqzx8.accounts.ondemand.com as custom identity provider, both for platform and application users.

 ### Business Scenario
 ACME, a leading electronics company, uses this application to manage customer service incidents.
 The application supports the following business process: